Ford of Britain: Ferguson tractors

-World War II
+Second World War

 During the Second World War, the Dagenham plant turned out 360,000 vehicles, and a new factory in Trafford Park, Manchester, made 34,000 Rolls-Royce Merlin engines.

+War Office vehicle lines

+The Fordson WOT was a military truck produced in the Second World War.
+From 1939 to 1945, around 130,000 units were produced at the Ford Dagenham plant with almost half being the WOT2.